gelmistefano/f5-udf-spk-ovnkubernetes/SPK/README.md

 ### Multus Configuration

 The Controller uses OpenShift network node policies and network attachment definitions to create Service Proxy TMM’s interface list.

+_NB: SPK w/ OVNKubernetes requires a separated phisical interface attached on same subnet used for MGMT and CNI to reach correctly all services that are running on same node where SPK is deployed.
+On UDF, we cannot do that, so we dedicate the worker-1 node to SPK and we will use ore nodes to deploy the demoapps._

+In this scenario, we can use the primary interface for Internal traffic and the secondary interface for External traffic.
+The following steps will create the necessary network attachment definitions for the Service Proxy TMM’s.

 Configure Multus interfaces:

 ```bash